Bruce Deighton, PhD, President of Graduate Medical Education, HCA Healthcare, Brentwood, TN

 Abhishek Lunagariya, MD, MHA, Stroke and Vascular Neurology, University of Central Florida College of Medicine, Orlando, FL

-Sherri Morgan, MD, MBA, MPH, FAAFP, Family Medicine, HCA Medical City Healthcare North Texas Division
+Sherri Morgan, MD, MBA, MPH, FAAFP, Family Medicine, HCA Healthcare Graduate Medical Education

-Dr. Morgan is a board certified Family Medicine Physician who currently serves as the Division Vice President for GME with HCA Medical City Healthcare located in the Dallas-Fort Worth area.
+Dr. Morgan is a board-certified Family Medicine Physician who currently serves as the Group Vice President of Graduate Medical Education, West with HCA Healthcare.
 She also serves as the DIO for the HCA Medical City Healthcare UNT-TCU Graduate Medical Education Consortium which sponsors over 14 residency and fellowship programs.
 She completed an academic medicine fellowship at the Northeastern Ohio Universities College of Medicine and has over 20 years of experience in graduate medical education.
 She continues to publish in peer-reviewed journals with her most recent publication in the AAFP FP Essentials.
-She has served on the AFMRD Board of Directors, AAFP Commission on Education and continues to serve on several Texas Academy of Family Physicians committees.
+She has served on the AFMRD Board of Directors, AAFP Commission on Education, and continues to serve on several Texas Academy of Family Physicians committees.

 Vishwanath Pattan, MD, Endocrinology, SUNY Upstate Medical Center, Syracuse, NY

-Anthony Pearson-Shaver, MD, MHSA, FAAP, FCCM, Pediatrics, Palm West Hospital, Loxahatchee, FL
+Anthony Pearson-Shaver, MD, MHSA, FAAP, FCCM, Pediatrics, HCA Florida Palms West Hospital, Loxahatchee, FL

 Jan Haley, MLS